Gawin Corbin (burgess): Personal life

 This Gawin Corbin first married his cousin Catherine Wormeley (1679-before 1707), the daughter of the colony's secretary of state Ralph Wormeley Jr. and his wife, the former Agatha Eltonhead.
 They had no surviving children.
 After her death, Corbin married Jane Lane Wilson (who died after 1715), the daughter of Captain John Lane of York County and widow of William Wilson of Elizabeth City County.
 She bore at least five children, including Richard Corbin (1714-1790), John Corbin (1715-1757) and at least three daughters.
 Ann married (and became the widow of) Isaac Allerton of Westmoreland County, then the wife of Rev. David Currie of Christ Church parish in Lancaster County).
 Daughter Alice married Benjamin Needler (clerk of the Governor's Council) but died in 1741, before her father; she may have shared the name of another daughter who died as a child; her sister Felicia died without marrying.
 Although one genealogist was unsure which wife was the mother of that Alice or of Jane (Jennie; 1715-1760) who married John Bushrod of Westmoreland County, the birthdate suggests the mother died giving birth to fraternal twins.
 His third wife was Martha Bassett (1694-1738).
-She was the daughter of Col. William Bassett of New Kent County, a member of the governor's council.
+She was the daughter of Colonel William Bassett (1671–1723) of New Kent County, a member of the governor's council.
 Although some speculate that Jane Lane bore all of this man's children, others deduce this Martha as the mother of Corbin's youngest son also named Gawin, in part because he named his daughter Martha, which was not a name used by the Corbins nor Lanes.
 Gawin continued the family's planter and political traditions and married Hannah Lee who caused scandals after his accidental death in 1760.
 His daughter Martha (1749-1809) married a cousin, merchant Robert Tucker of Norfolk.